Discover our variety of human emotions photos

 What emotions are associated with colors?

 The short answer is every emotion has an association with color.
 Just as colors blend across the color spectrum, our emotions follow a very similar gradient.
 From happy to sad, from white to black.
-We grow up learning this, and very much part of our subconscious.
+We grow up learning this, and it becomes very much part of our subconscious.
 We all know that red is a warning of danger or to put on the brakes.
 On the contrary, blue is a color of security and provides a sense of calm in our lives.
 Color psychology has always played an important role in our lives.

 How do photos evoke emotions?